Adicitus/bootdotdev.backbone/README.md

 Prior to message processing, the _payload data_ must be decrypted into _message data_ using the _server private key_ or _client private key_.

-The first byte of the _message data_ are reserved to indicate the type of message:
+The first byte of the _message data_ are reserved to indicate the format of the message:
 - 0: c2c
 - 1: c2s or s2c
 - 2: s2s